 Outside of work, K-T is committed to efforts to reduce the stigma of mental health through her efforts with the 1N5 organization.
 She has also served on the local branch board of the ME Lyons YMCA and held leadership positions with the Anderson Barracudas swim team and various local school-based activities.
 She holds an MBA from the J.L.
 Kellogg Graduate School of Management at Northwestern University and graduated from Princeton University.

 CFO & Treasurer

-is the Chief Financial Officer and Treasurer of OneSight.
-Laurie graduated with a BBA in Accounting from the Carl H. Lindner College of Business at the University of Cincinnati and began her career in public accounting at Arthur Andersen.
-After seven years at Arthur Andersen, Laurie joined Deloitte & Touche where she served as the Audit Manager on the Luxottica Retail North America account.
-Drawn to the cause that OneSight supports and the integrity of Luxottica management, Laurie joined Luxottica in 2006 where she spent nine years in various Accounting and Finance leadership roles within Luxottica, most recently as Sr. Director of Finance for Sears Optical before joining OneSight in 2015.
+Laurie joined OneSight in 2015 as the Chief Financial Officer and Treasurer.
+She began her career in public accounting at Arthur Andersen.
+After seven years at the firm, Laurie joined Deloitte & Touche where she served as the Audit Manager on the Luxottica Retail North America account.
+Drawn to the cause that OneSight supports and the integrity of Luxottica management, Laurie joined Luxottica in 2006, where she spent nine years in various accounting and finance leadership roles most recently as Sr. Director of Finance for Sears Optical.
+She graduated with a BBA in Accounting from the Carl H. Lindner College of Business at the University of Cincinnati.

 Senior Director, Global Marketing & Engagement